gjpelletier/stepAIC/README.md

-# stepAIC - Stepwise and Lasso linear regression to minimimize AIC or BIC in Python and Jupyter Notebook
+# stepAIC - Stepwise, Lasso, and Ridge linear regression to minimimize AIC or BIC in Python and Jupyter Notebook

-The stepAIC package includes two functions, **stepwise** and **lasso**, to find the optimum set of predictor variables that minimizes either the Akaike Information Criterion (AIC, default) or Bayesian Information Criterion (BIC, optional) in a linear regression model.
+The stepAIC package includes three functions, **stepwise**, and **lasso**, and **ridge*, to find the optimum set of predictor variables that minimizes either the Akaike Information Criterion (AIC, default) or Bayesian Information Criterion (BIC, optional) in a linear regression model.

-The choice between Lasso regression and stepwise regression depends on the specific context and requirements of the analysis.
+The choice between Lasso, Ridge, or Stepwise regression depends on the specific context and requirements of the analysis.
 Stepwise regression is widely used ([e.g. Murtaugh, 2009](https://doi.org/10.1111/j.1461-0248.2009.01361.x)), but often criticized ([e.g. Flom and Cassell, 2007](https://www.lexjansen.com/pnwsug/2008/DavidCassell-StoppingStepwise.pdf)).
-Lasso regression is generally preferred for its efficiency and ability to handle large datasets without overfitting.
-However, stepwise regression can be more suitable for exploratory data analysis and when the goal is to identify the most influential predictors.
+Lasso and Ridge regression is generally preferred for their efficiency and ability to handle large datasets without overfitting.
+However, Stepwise regression can be more suitable for exploratory data analysis and when the goal is to identify the most influential predictors.
 Ultimately, the best choice depends on the data characteristics and the researcher's objectives.

 ### Stepwise